Shullsburg, Wisconsin – on the Cheese Country Scenic Drive

 Two other restaurants in Shullsburg get very good reviews in Trip Advisor (see below).
 We’ll have to try them the next time we are in town.

 Next to the Shullsberg Creamery.
 Located in the former 1886 Brewster House Hotel.
-It gets strong favorable reviews from Trip Advisor with many repeat customers who make it part of their tradition in visiting Shullsberg.
+It gets strong favorable reviews on the Internet with many repeat customers who make it part of their tradition in visiting Shullsberg.
 The restaurant is connected to the Shullsberg Creamery Cheese and Gift Shop, another favorite stop for Shullsburg visitors.

 Water Street Pub & Restaurant